 In the pursuit of sales, many salespeople and their employers make a key mistake.
-They forget their roots and to stay true to their local values.
+They forget their roots, being defensive about their turf, and staying true to their local values.

 And it’s a mistake they can avoid by learning from any championship sports team.

-True, in any sport a great offense helps tremendously.
+In any sport, a great offense helps tremendously.
 However, more importantly, championships are won by strong defenses.

-It was a huge thrill when my mom’s boss gave her two tickets to the fourth game of the 1963 World Series.
+So, it was a huge thrill when my mom’s boss gave her two tickets to the fourth game of the 1963 World Series.
 It pitted the Yankees against the Los Angeles Dodgers.
-The tickets cost a whopping $10 each.
+The left-field stand tickets cost a whopping $10 each.

 With great anticipation, my brother and I were ecstatic beyond belief at the prospect of attending the game sitting in the left-field stands.

-But it would provide the all-important lesson I’d soon learn about defense.
+But the game would provide the all-important lesson I’d soon learn about defense.

-Before the first pitch, the Dodgers led the Yankees in the series three wins to none.
+The Dodgers were leading the Yankees in the series three wins to none.

-But my brother and I were sure the vaunted Yankee offense would attack the Dodgers and win four straight games to take the series.
+But my brother and I were sure the vaunted Yankee offense would attack the Dodgers, win the game plus three more to take the series.

 After all, the Yankees had slugged twice as many home runs as the anemic-hitting Dodgers.